-APHIS also requires a 526 permit for the importation and interstate movement of soil for the purpose of isolating or culturing microorganisms from the soil.
-If the organism is imported on/in host material, no separate permit is required for the host material if the host material is not intended for propagation.
+APHIS also requires a 526 permit for the importation and interstate movement of soil or other potentially infected host material for the purpose of isolating or culturing microorganisms from those materials.
+Those materials may include but are not necessarily restricted to; plant material, insects/arthropods, environmental samples such as water, dust, sediments, etc. If the organism is imported on/in host material, no separate permit is required for the host material if the host material is not intended for propagation.

 APHIS is authorized to inspect shipments and/or facilities at any time to verify compliance with permit conditions.
 Receipt of a PPQ permit does not relieve the applicant from the obligation to comply with the regulations of other Federal, State, and local agencies (e.g., U.S. Fish and Wildlife Service or the Environmental Protection Agency).